 These results are largely consistent with what we know about how the COMT gene may affect cognitive control; the outcomes support what has already been found in human and animal studies about the gene.
 Since major factors that may have affected performance (including age, sex, and estimated IQ) did not differ significantly between the two genotype groups, this further strengthens the validity of the finding.

-Although the study has a very limited sample size of 92 people, it provides useful additional evidence about the possible role of the COMT gene in our cognitive flexibility.
+This study is by no means definitive.
+However, although the study has a very limited sample size of 92 people, it provides useful additional evidence about the possible role of the COMT gene in our cognitive flexibility.